JoshMcKin/hot_tub/README.md

 # HotTub [![Build Status](https://travis-ci.org/JoshMcKin/hot_tub.png?branch=master)](https://travis-ci.org/JoshMcKin/hot_tub)
 A simple thread-safe connection pooling gem.
-Supports [HTTPClient](https://github.com/nahi/httpclient) (default) and [EM-Http-Requests](https://github.com/igrigorik/em-http-request) via [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
+Out-of-the-box support for [Excon](https://github.com/geemus/excon) and [EM-Http-Requests](https://github.com/igrigorik/em-http-request) via [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
 There are a couple Ruby connection pool libraries out there but HotTub differs from most in that its connections are lazy (created only when necessary), accomidates libraries that do not clean their dirty connections automatically, and manages unexpected usage increases by opening new connections rather than just blocking or throwing exceptions (never_block), although never_block can be disabled.